CEDAR SPRINGS, Mich. -- Michelle Jacobson is a breast cancer survivor who has continuously lived with pain since surgery in 2010.

 Dr. D'Amato with Calmar Pain Relief, has been using scrambler therapy (ST) since 2009.

-Michelle's husband, Mark, says the one machine in Grand Rapids will soon become unavailable, and they don't have the time nor money to travel to New Jersey to see Dr. D'Amato every three weeks.
+Michelle's husband, Mark, says the one machine in Grand Rapids will soon become unavailable, and they don't have the time nor money to travel to Road Island to see Dr. D'Amato every three weeks.

 Now, Jacobson will have to travel to Chicago, adding travel expenses onto the already expensive treatment.And what's worse is that medical insurance won't cover the $200 cost per visit.